 We’ve also fallen for Stella Stan Smith, a collab with Adidas that featured Stella McCartney’s vegan take on this popular sneaker (right down to the animal product-free glue!).
 These kicks keep to Stan Smith’s classic silhouette, with the addition of mood-boosting rainbow-coloured laces and the knowledge that they’re much kinder to the planet.

 “Fur?
 I’m out of that!”
 Donatella Versace’s famous proclamation is just one part of the brand’s move towards sustainable practices.
 From reducing carbon emissions to protecting biodiversity, this fashion house has been taking admirable steps to being practicing eco-responsibility and protecting Mother Nature.

 Low-impact technologies, energy-efficient systems and water-saving solutions feature in Versace’s production processes.
 The luxury label strictly avoids chemicals harmful to humans and the environment, in compliance with the Restricted Substance List followed by the Gianni Versace Spa.
 In terms of raw materials, going fur-free is a start, and we’re keeping an eye out for more planet-friendly materials that will be added to Versace’s sustainability agenda.

 Items we’re eyeing

 Speaking of fur, the fashion house has us swooning over the faux fur eye candy.
 Notably, leopard-print finds like the Virtus faux fur belt bag and Virtus faux fur clutch.
-If you wanna be extra, check out the fluffy palazzo slippers and live your dream of prancing around the house in designer footwear emblazoned with a gold Medusa plaque.
+If you wanna be extra with your sustainable luxury fashion picks, check out the fluffy palazzo slippers and live your dream of prancing around the house in designer footwear emblazoned with a gold Medusa plaque.